George Munro (c.1766-1824)

 For family tree see George Munro on Ancestry (subscription required)

-George Munro Esq of Berbice died at Falmouth on 22 August 1824, in his 58th year [Edinburgh Advertiser 1 July 1825].
-A George Munro was named as executor of the will of John Sinclair in Berbice in 1801, suggesting that he may have been in the colony from this date.
+George Munro Esq of Berbice died at Falmouth on 22 July 1824, in his 58th year [Edinburgh Advertiser 1 July 1825].
+A George Munro was named as executor of the will of John Sinclair in Berbice in 1801 and he acted as attorney for his cousin, Dr William Munro, the following year.

 In 1816 he was described by Governor Bentinck as both the richest and the most impertinent member of the Council of the colony.
 [CO 111/84 Beard to Bathhurst, 12 Aug 1816]

 According to Eirene O’Jon [Slave Society in Early Nineteenth Century Berbice, University of Guyana, 1992] plantation Alness was notorious for its harsh discipline, so extreme that a number of managers were poisoned by the cook and another, McWatt, was drowned by some of the slaves.

 In his will [Prob11/1712/f474] he left £100 to the poor of each of the parish of Alness and Kiltearn in Ross-shire; gave legacies to the children of Matthew Munro, his 'dear cousin and friend Dr William Munro of Berbice', and his sister Christian Munro in Edinburgh; and made provision for the support of the 'coloured family' of Amelia and her three daughters, Susannah, Charlotte and Diana.
 In 1817 39-year-old Amelia was a slave on plantation Alness, described as 'coloured', a seamstress, born in Berbice; Susannah was aged 20 and Diana, 18, while 15-year-old Charlotte , a domestic slave, was the property of the plantation manager, David Millar, with whom she had a son, John.
 They were still enslaved in 1819 [Berbice Slave Returns].